Hadi

 medium, ? the frequency of the incident wave, e0 dielectric

-Keblinski et al. in “Limits of localized heating by
+RNP<2>.
+Keblinski et al. in “Limits of localized heating

-temperature rise of a NP under illumination by electromagnetic
+global temperature rise of a NP under illumination by

-waves.
-They solved the diffusive heat equation with constant heat
+electromagnetic waves.
+They solved the diffusive heat equation

-flux at the surface of the NP.
-In the liquid and amorphous phases
+with constant heat flux at the surface of the NP.
+In the liquid

-diffusive heat equation at the nanoscale is justified.
-The maximum
+applicability of the diffusive heat equation at the nanoscale is

 [mathematical formula]

-the radius of NP.
-Similarly, by analogy with electrostatics, the
+tnp the radius of NP.
+Similarly, by analogy with electrostatics,

-temperature rise for an ensemble of NPs that form an agglomerate
+the temperature rise for an ensemble of NPs that form an

 [mathematical formula]

-For plasmonic NPs, a comparison of the temperature rise calculated
+volume.
+For plasmonic NPs, a comparison of the temperature rise

-from the existing theories and the measured temperature rise from
+calculated from the existing theories and the measured

-experiments generally does not show a good agreement between the
+temperature rise from experiments generally does not show a good

 [0012] Local heating can be utilized in the heating or